For some early context, a Life Estate is the ownership of the land for a person’s life. This land can be passed down from person to person.

 Recently, I had a family come in who had just lost their dad.
 Dad was in his 90s, so these kids were in their 60s and 70s.

-Dad had made a will, and left his present wife something called a “life estate”.
-He’d owned his home prior to marrying this wife, he left a life estate in his bank account to his present wife.
+Dad had made a will, and left his present wife a life estate.
+He’d owned his home prior to marrying this wife, and he left a life estate in his bank account to his present wife.

 - What does this mean for the wife who is currently living?

 - What can she do with the property and money?